hashicorp/vault/website/source/api/secret/consul/index.html.md

 - `token_type` `(string: "client")` - Specifies the type of token to create when using this role.
 Valid values are `"client"` or `"management"`.

+- `ttl` `(duration: "")` – Specifies the TTL for this role.
+This is provided as a string duration with a time suffix like `"30s"` or `"1h"` or as seconds.
+If not provided, the default Vault TTL is used.

+- `max_ttl` `(duration: "")` – Specifies the max TTL for this role.
+This is provided as a string duration with a time suffix like `"30s"` or `"1h"` or as seconds.
+If not provided, the default Vault Max TTL is used.

 ### Sample Payload